Park Circle, Arlington, Massachusetts. County/parish: Middlesex.

 Part of Arlington MRA (NRIS 64000269).

-The Arlington Reservoir water tower is a large water storage tank located on Park Circle in Arlington, Massachusetts.
+The Park Circle Water Tower is a large water storage tank located on Park Circle in Arlington, Massachusetts.
 It was constructed by the Metropolitan Water Works (now MWRA) between 1921 and 1924 in the Classical Revival style, to provide water storage for Northern Extra-High Service area, consisting of Lexington and the higher elevations of Belmont and Arlington.
-The Arlington Reservoir, also known locally as the Park Circle Water Tower, stands at 377 feet (114.9 meters) above sea level.
+It stands at 377 feet (114.9 meters) above sea level.